p4dd9/birb/README.md

 ## 🎨 Customization

-Moderators can change the city background, birds and pipes to match their community's style.
+Moderators can change the city background, birb and pipes to match their community's style.

 - 4+ city backgrounds
 - 6+ brid characters